Raul Hilberg: The Destruction of the European Jews

 Hilberg is best known for his influential study of the Holocaust, The Destruction of the European Jews.
 His approach assumed that the event of the Shoah was not "unique".
 He said in a late interview:For me the Holocaust was a vast, single event, but I am never going to use the word unique, because I recognize that when one starts breaking it into pieces, which is my trade, one finds completely recognizable, ordinary ingredients.His final doctoral supervisor, Professor Fox, worried that the original study was far too long.
 Hilberg therefore suggested submitting a mere quarter of the research he had written up, and his proposal was accepted.
 His PhD dissertation was awarded the prestigious Clark F. Ansley prize, which entitled it to be published by Columbia University Press in a print run of 850 copies.
 However, Hilberg was firm in desiring that the whole work be published, not just the doctoral version.
 To obtain this, two opinions in favor of full publication were required.
 Yad Vashem as early as 1958, declined to participate in its projected publication, fearing that it would encounter "hostile criticism".
-The work was duly submitted to two additional academic authorities in the field, but both judgments were negative, viewing Hilberg's work as polemical: one rejected it as anti-German, the other as anti-Jewish.
+The work was duly submitted to two additional academic authorities in the field, but both judgments were negative, viewing Hilberg's work as polemical: one rejected it as anti-German, the other rejected it as anti-Jewish.